-The infraspinatus muscle is one of the four muscles that comprise the rotator cuff, has its origin in the infraspinous fossa of the scapula and inserts over the back side of the shoulder joint capsule into the greater tubercle of the humerus.
-Only a small part of its belly (venter) comes up to the surface in the triangle between the trapezius, deltoid and teres minor muscles.
+The infraspinatus muscle is 1 of the 4 muscles constituting the rotator cuff.
+It covers the larger segment of the infraspinous fossa in the scapula where it originates and inserts dorsally over the shoulder joint capsule into the greater tubercle of the humerus.
+Only a small ventral portion surfaces in the triangle formed by the trapezius, deltoid and teres minor muscles.
 Frequently, the infraspinatus is fused with the teres minor, which extends along its bottom rim.

 Muscle Performance Test of the Infraspinatus Muscle

-The muscle performance test of the infraspinatus muscle can be done sitting, standing, in prone and supine position.
-The patient moves the arm in a 90° abduction with a 90° flexion in the elbow and maximum external rotation of the humerus.
-The examiner then applies pressure with a soft touch on the dorsal side of the patient’s forearm towards the internal rotation and stabilizes the elbow with the other hand.
+The muscle performance test of the infraspinatus muscle can be performed in sitting, standing, prone and supine positions.
+The patient moves the arm at approx. 90° of abduction and the elbow at a flexion of 90°, with maximum external rotation of the humerus.
+The examiner then applies pressure with a soft touch dorsally on the patient’s forearm towards the internal rotation and stabilizes the elbow with the other hand.

 Function and Innervation of the Infraspinatus Muscle

 The infraspinatus muscle is used for external rotation.
-It carries out a strong external rotation, especially in the last stage of the abduction when the insertion of the muscle is turned outwards so that it does not hamper the continuation of the abduction by touching the coracoacromial arch (fornix humeri).
-With its cranial part, it abducts the upper arm and adducts with its caudal fibers.
+It can be used to perform strong external rotation, especially in the last stage of the abduction when the muscle insertion is outwards such that it does not hamper the continued abduction by touching the coracoacromial arch (fornix humeri).
+With its cranial portion, it abducts the upper arm and adducts with its caudal fibers.

 The suprascapular nerve is responsible for the innervation of the infraspinatus muscle.